Dental Implants & Sedation Dentistry

 There is no specialty recognized by the American Dental Association (ADA) for dental implants in the United States.
 The surgery may be performed under oral conscious sedation, nitrous oxide sedation, conscious intravenous sedation or local anesthesia by a trained and certified dentist.
 These type of surgical procedures are mostly performed under IV sedation or local anesthesia.

 Some insurance coverage may be between 25% and 75% of the total implant fee.
-We take all major PPO insurance plans including Delta Dental, Metlife, Cigna, Guardian, AETNA, Humana, Assurant, United Healthcare, United Concordia, etc. Because we are in-network with most dental insurance plans we can maximize your savings for dental implant surgery cost.
-We submit claims to the insurance company on your behalf and provide you with a breakdown of dental implant treatment cost.
+We, at our Plantation office in the Fort Lauderdale Area, take all major PPO insurance plans including Delta Dental, Metlife, Cigna, Guardian, AETNA, Humana, Assurant, United Healthcare, United Concordia, etc. Because our office is in-network with most dental insurance plans we can maximize your savings for dental implant surgery cost.
+Let us submit claims to the insurance company on your behalf and provide you with a breakdown of dental implant treatment cost.